 In May of 2022, the City of Winter Park was awarded \$100,000 in grant funding from the Florida Department of Environmental Protection to conduct a Climate Risk Vulnerability Assessment which will identify ways in which the city is susceptible to harm from climate threats and vulnerabilities.
-This uses science-driven data about climate threats and works with private/public organizations, the City's Emergency Management Team, and FEMA.
+This uses science-driven data about climate threats and works Certified WCAG 2.1 Level AA compliant and usable with JAWS and NVDA by SWH with private/public organizations, the City's Emergency Management Team, and FEMA.

 The scientific data is combined with information about the City of Winter Park's residents, assets, and businesses to better understand current and future challenges with long-term operability and recovery.
-Creating a Food Security policy, one that allows front yard structures (such as arbors, trellises), for growing edibles is one of many desired outcomes in strengthening the city's vulnerability.
-A key component would be delivering access to affordable, healthy food options (community gardens, or farmers markets) through a selection process involving community partners (such as Center for Health and Well Being and Winter Park Library's Seed Library Program) and investors.
-Below is a map illustrating healthy food locations within the Community Restoration area (CRA).